SAMMISolutions/docs/doc_posts/_components/core.md

 #### Edit Commands
 When you right click-Edit commands or double click on your button and press **+**, you can start adding commands to execute when the button is pressed.

-Button commands have their own specific rules that you need to follow, read read more about them in our [Commands-Introduction]({{ "commands/introduction" | relative_url }})  section.
+Button commands have their own specific rules that you need to follow, read more about them in our [Commands-Introduction]({{ "commands/introduction" | relative_url }})  section.

 Once you're done with adding commands, you can now run the button directly from the commands window - no more having to save back to the main screen and testing via a chat command or pressing the button on the deck!
 {% include alert.html text="Please be aware that any commands that involve wildcards or pulling info from the trigger may not work as intended if tested this way - for best results, test the same way you intend for it to be used." type="info" %}